cirosantilli/cpp-cheat/opengl/introduction.md

 OpenGL is a C API with bindings to every language.
 So will will use C for the examples to minimize things.

+OpenGL is designed to allow you to talk efficiently with hardware.
+It would be much simpler to render without the efficiency restriction.
+OpenGL's API is greatly complicated by this critical efficiency requirement.

 ## Mesa

 <https://en.wikipedia.org/wiki/Mesa_%28computer_graphics%29>